mine-cetinkaya-rundel/mail_merge/README.md

 mail_merge
 ==========

 Brief example of mail merge in RMarkdown.
-See blog post at URL for more information.
+See blog post at http://citizen-statistician.org/2015/06/01/mail-merge-with-rmarkdown/ for more information.

 ## Attribution